by46/recipe/templates/doc/README.md

 # doc
-Doc folder used by Archives
+Generate Doc folder used by Archives